grafana/generate-policy-bot-config/CONTRIBUTING.md

 a draft pull request with the changes needed to bump the version and update the changelog, updated with the changes since the last release.

-Releasing should be as simple as merging that pull request.
+Releasing should be as simple as undrafting and merging that pull request, then double-checking the created release and publishing it.
 Check that a GitHub release, a tag, and the Docker releases were created.

 ### Use conventional commit messages